planarvoid/WordPress-Android/README.md

 Select Next and confirm the import of the parent project.
 In case you are asked to use the `gradle wrapper`, just say Yes.

 Android Studio will automatically download and manage dependencies and will ask you to reload the project.

+## Setup up code style

+Make sure you are using SoundCloud code style on Android Studio by going to:
+File -> Other Settings -> Default Settings -> Code Style and apply: `SoundCloud-Android` scheme.

+![Android code style][Android code style]

 ## Running tests